cabarius/ToyBox/ToyBox/README.txt

 Ver 1.1.8
     Added Dice Roll Tweaks to Cheap Tricks
-    Added friendly (Non Hostile) as a category to which you can apply tweaks
+    Added friendly (Non Hostile) as a category to which you can apply tweaks Fixed bug where mercenaries where getting main character build points instead of mercenary

 ver 1.1.7
     Added Attack of Opportunity Disable to Cheap Tricks